-(b) sufficiency of collateral requirements imposed on selected CPs of different sizes and ChinaClear by comparing the simulated closing-out losses with the total Marks, Margin, Concentration Collateral and Additional Collateral requirements.

-- 6.23 HKSCC also performs sensitivity analysis of the margining model on a monthly basis to test how the level of Margin coverage and risk exposures are affected by different market conditions with different assumptions and model parameters such as a longer closing-out period or lookback periods of different duration.
-This analysis will be conducted more frequently when the market is unusually volatile, less liquid or when the concentration of positions held by an individual CP increases significantly. - 6.24 In respect of China Connect Securities Trades, HKSCC conducts daily back testing to assess the overall collateral coverage on CPs with respect to their buy positions on China Connect Securities. - 6.25 A high level summary of the back-testing and sensitivity analysis results is disclosed to the public via the HKEx website on a monthly basis. - 6.26 HKSCC performs an annual independent validation of the margining model.
+- 6.23 In respect of Exchange Trades, HKSCC conducts daily Margin back-testing to test (a) Margin coverage by comparing the Margin Rate with the actual daily HSI movement; and (b) sufficiency of collateral requirements imposed on selected CPs of different sizes and ChinaClear by comparing the simulated closing-out losses with the total Marks, Margin, Concentration Collateral and Additional Collateral requirements. - 6.24 HKSCC also performs sensitivity analysis of the margining model on a monthly basis to test how the level of Margin coverage and risk exposures are affected by different market conditions with different assumptions and model parameters such as a longer closing-out period or lookback periods of different duration.
+This analysis will be conducted more frequently when the market is unusually volatile, less liquid or when the concentration of positions held by an individual CP increases significantly. - 6.25 In respect of China Connect Securities Trades, HKSCC conducts daily back testing to assess the overall collateral coverage on CPs with respect to their buy positions on China Connect Securities. - 6.26 A high level summary of the back-testing and sensitivity analysis results is disclosed to the public via the HKEX website on a monthly basis. - 6.27 HKSCC performs an annual independent validation of the margining model.
 The validation includes the assessment of the robustness and effectiveness of the model as well as the back-testing methodology.